Modern Slavery Act Statement 2024

 Risks of modern slavery in our operations and supply chains

 We are committed to identifying possible modern slavery risks in our operations and supply chains.
-Jacobs conducts human rights risk assessments, including periodic support from third-party consultants who have supported supply chain mapping efforts.
-As a result, we update and improve our understanding of our highest risk areas for human rights violations and modern slavery exposure.
+Jacobs conducts human rights risk assessments, including periodic support from third-party consultants who have supported risk assessment efforts.
+As a result, we update and improve our understanding of our risk areas for human rights violations and modern slavery exposure.

 Jacobs has considered risk factors in evaluating its risk of modern slavery in its global operations and supply chain, including but not limited to: